lakinduakash/linux-wifi-hotspot/README.md

 ### Notes

-Sometimes there are troubles with 5Ghz due to some vendor restriction.
+Sometimes there are troubles with **5Ghz bands** due to some vendor restrictions.
 If you cannot start hotspot while you are connected to 5Ghz band, Unselect **Auto** and select **2.4Ghz** in frequency selection.

 ### Dependencies